 The options are only available from the Preferences (Capture One > Preferences), you can’t select them via a shortcut.
 Before putting in a support case to Phase One, the absence of a memorable shortcut is due mainly to there being several options there to display them, though it likely could be done.
 From the Preferences’ Crop dialog under Grid, select the When Grid and Guides On option from the menu.
 Next, turn the grid on in the viewer; from the main menu select View > Show Grides and Guides or hit the Show Grids and Guides icon in the main tool bar.
 This will allow you to see the choices on-screen as you select them from the Grid Type menu in the aforementioned Crop dialog.

 10 Applying a Crop

-If you’re thinking of switching to Capture One Pro, you can get a 10% discount on any of the Full Licenses, upgrades and Styles, when you purchase directly from the official Phase One store only.
+If you’re thinking of switching to Capture One Pro, Phase One regularly have discounts on Full Licenses, Subscriptions, Upgrades and Styles, when you purchase directly from the official Phase One store only.
 So that Phase One can determine the origin of the sale, please enter this site’s code DJP at checkout.

 Sales from the link may benefit this site.
 Thank you for your support.